 How States Can Make the Most of Broadband Funding

-Join ITIF for an event to explore how state-broadband funding is progressing, and how stakeholders are working to take advantage of the opportunities and address the challenges that come with it.
+View ITIF's event that explored how state-broadband funding is progressing, and how stakeholders are working to take advantage of the opportunities and address the challenges that come with it.

 Ten (Suggested) Commandments for Closing the Digital Divide

 States are set to receive billions of dollars in federal funding—enough to close the digital divide once and for all.
 Following these 10 commandments will ensure they make the most of the money and citizens get the connectivity they need.

 April 13, 2022|Reports & Briefings

 Broadband Myths: Do ISPs Engage in “Digital Redlining?”